-Upon a determination that a student has violated any of the Housing disciplinary offenses set forth in this policy or the general policies of the University, disciplinary sanctions may be imposed, either singly or in combination.
-Following is a non-exclusive list of potential sanctions for violations of the housing disciplinary policy
+Upon a determination that a student has violated any of the Housing and Residential Life disciplinary offenses set forth in this policy or the general policies of the University, disciplinary sanctions may be imposed, either singly or in combination.
+Following is a non-exclusive list of potential sanctions:

 A. Restitution.
 Restitution may be required in situations which involve destruction, damage, or loss of property.
 When restitution is required, the student is obligated to compensate a party or parties for a loss suffered as a result of the violation(s).
 Any such payment in restitution shall be limited to actual cost of repair, replacement, or financial loss.

 C. Residential Service.
-A student may be required to perform specified tasks or service to the residence hall community under the supervision of a University official.
+A student may be required to perform specified tasks or service to the student residence facility community under the supervision of a University official.

 D. Community Impact Statement/Project.
 A student may be required to complete a written paper, project, or presentation which relates to the offense.

 E. Involuntary Reassignment.
-A student may be involuntarily moved to another residence hall if warranted by his/her behavior.
+A student may be involuntarily moved to another student residence facility if warranted by their behavior.

 F. Cancellation of Agreement.
-A student’s agreement is canceled, and the student must vacate his/her place of residence within twenty-four (24) hours of notification or as directed by the appropriate Housing official.
-No refund of fees for the academic year will be made if the student is required to vacate assigned space for disciplinary reasons.
+A student’s Agreement is canceled, and the student must vacate their assigned living space within twenty-four (24) hours of notification or as directed by the appropriate Housing and Residential Life official.
+No refund of fees for the academic year will be made if the student is required to vacate assigned living space for disciplinary reasons.